eaobservatory/hedwig/doc/admin/review_process.rst

 This shows a similar grid to that for the technical assessors, except that there are two rows of controls for each proposal.
-The top row selects the primary committee reviewer and the second rows select secondary committee reviewers.
+The top row selects the primary committee reviewer and the second row selects secondary committee reviewers.

 .. image:: image/reviewer_cttee.png